Sometimes you find yourself in the middle of nowhere, and sometimes in the middle of nowhere you find yourself.Author

-The idea for The Miracle Foundation was born that day, Mother’s Day 2000.
-Upon returning to Austin in October of that year, I filed the paperwork and we became official!
+The idea for The Miracle Foundation was born that day.
+A few months later I filed the paperwork and my tiny, start-up nonprofit became official.
 Donors and sponsors stepped up immediately in order to help these vulnerable children.
 Miraculously, people of all ages, from all walks of life, and from all socio-economic backgrounds have joined us in this journey over the years.
 Hundreds have come to India to meet the children we support, and many more have become sponsors and are financially committed to our work.
 We’re appropriately named.

 - We nurture and empower orphan children and their caregivers,

 - Strengthen operational processes and systems, and

 - Turn orphanages into homes where children thrive.

 I thank you for reading about our work and our accomplishments.
 I hope you’ll be inspired to join this amazing movement.
 I know your support will change the children’s lives, but I think you’ll find it will change yours as well.”